harosama/NEXZERO.FTC_WRITEUPS/AC beckham/details.md

-the challenge is a litlle bit hard in first look so i do my serach as always AC beckham, what i find
+the challenge is a little bit hard in first look so i do my serach as always AC beckham, what i find

 ### he is footballer
 ### AC is Associazione Calcio Milan